zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ## Considerations

 - Do not set the uid of the screen-sharing stream to a fixed value.
 Streams with the same uid can interfere with each other.
-- **Do not subscribe to a locally published screen-sharing stream**, else additional charges incur.
+- **Do not subscribe to a locally published screen-sharing stream**, else additional usage charges incur.
 - Ensure that `video`/`audio` is set as `false` when creating the screen-sharing stream.
-- Sharing the window of a QQ chat on Windows causes the black screen.
+- Sharing the window of a QQ chat on Windows causes a black screen.